Theatre for Everyone

 Consider the impact.
 Making comments or asking questions about the factors listed above -- even with good intentions -- can have a harmful impact.
 This is especially true about factors that have been connected with marginalization.

 Be considerate.
 Do not give any kind of uninvited or unwanted physical contact or attention, including sexual comments, jokes, and innuendos.

 Be an ally.
 If you witness behavior that appears to be making someone feel unwelcome, say something to an Aurora house manager or box office staff member.
 We are here to support a positive theatregoing experience for everyone.

 Let us know.
 Please tell an Aurora house manager or box office staff member if you feel marginalized in any way.
 We take all such issues seriously and will do our best to address such concerns in a timely, respectful, and conscientious manner.

 We have all kinds of people on our stage, behind the scenes, on our staff, and in our audience, and Aurora belongs to all of us.

-Thank you for being a part of the Aurora Family!
+Thank you for being part of the Aurora family!